tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 The first method guarantees that you'll have the right dependencies installed, but you may get an old version of Anki.
-Distro maintainers are not very good at keeping Anki up-to-date.
+Distro maintainers are not very good at keeping Anki up-to-date, although on rolling release GNU distributions this is not as noticeable.
 The second method guarantees that you get the latest version, but you need to make sure you have all the dependencies installed.